 News Flash: Black women are not the only ones that straighten their hair yet we are the ones that continue to get negativity about it.

 Wooh, ever since Malia Obama was photographed overseas with her hair in beautiful twists the discussion of the "acceptableness" of certain "black hair" styles has reached fever pitch at different times in the mainstream as well as certain conservative race-baiting, bottom-feeding blogs.
+You would think that the overseas trip was the first time that Malia wore her hair in twists but it wasn't because she has worn her hair the same way periodically as you can see here, here and here.

 For the record we are now in the 21st century and although there may be some Black people that still have hangups regarding "black hair" we are women who like variety in style just like any other race of woman.
 There is no race of woman in this world that has an "easy" time with their hair or hairstyles because if that were true there would not be a multi-billion dollar industry devoted to hair care.